 To duplicate a window:

-- In the window editor, on the "Home" pane, in the "General" group, expand "Save" and select "Save as".
+- In the window editor, go to the "Home" pane, "General" group, expand "Save" and select "Save as".

 - Give a new name to the window.
 A suffix can be added to the name according to the platform ("WIN_ CustomerForm_Linux" for example).